rethdakair/dakair-aspect-system/dakair-aspect-system.md

 Use the constructor of the DAS to use your own instances instead of default ones.

 Warnings:
-- CasSelectors.lineParent : Must be a single attribute, as it is assigned by replacing the dot.
+- DasSelectors.lineParent : Must be a single attribute, as it is assigned by replacing the dot.
-- CasSelectors.templateDefinition : Value is used in a not condition when looking for non-line fields.
+- DasSelectors.templateDefinition : Value is used in a not condition when looking for non-line fields.

 example :
 ```
   <script>
-    let mySelectors = new CasSelectors();
+    let mySelectors = new DasSelectors();
     mySelectors.field = '.das-field';
-    let myAttributes = new CasAttributes();
+    let myAttributes = new DasAttributes();
     myAttributes.fieldKey = 'data-das-key';
-    var casHandler = new CasUiHandler(mySelectors, myAttributes);
+    var dasHandler = new DasUiHandler(mySelectors, myAttributes);
-	casHandler.initialize();
+	  dasHandler.initialize();
   </script>
 ```

 ## Copyrights

-- CustomAtributeSystem has been developped by Rethdakair is is given freely to use anyhow and anywhere you want, without any liability from my side.
+- Dakair Aspect System has been developped by Rethdakair is is given freely to use anyhow and anywhere you want, without any liability from my side.
 - DAS is not linked in any way to math.js, nor the authors of DAS.
 - [math.js](https://mathjs.org/) is open source and licensed under the Apache 2.0 License.